 That Spallina also appears to be acting with adverse interest to the grandchildren that he has fiduciary responsibilities to protect as Beneficiaries of the Estates by moving monies out of the Estates with this new concoction to their non-beneficiary parents.
-Petitioner found it strange how Spallina stated over and over again how he was going to work with Theodore and Pamela to get them some money somehow outside of the Estates plans, in direct opposition to the wishes, desires and legal documents he drafted for Simon and Shirley. and other problems to and urged them to seek counsel to make sure it could not be construed as a conflicted transaction that could be viewed as a fraudulent conveyance, violation of their fiduciary responsibilities and more.
-A for themselves and their children.
-Yet, according to the exhibited Heritage Policy emails, apparently of themed willinghave sedat that point counsel, without getting an approval from this Court for all parties that this scheme was legit. .
-However, the evidence exhibited herein shows Spallina selling the concept to all parties, over and over and involved in creating and negotiating the SAMR with insurance carriers and the children and authoring the SAMR concept and the language of the draft SAMR attached already hereinThat P, even when claimed they would get a Court Order, , a violation of his fiduciary duties to his children as Trustee of their trusts and if in fact if this SAMR could further be construed as and more in the Heritage Policy emails already exhibited herein,, after claiming it was initially an “educated guess” at best of whom the actual beneficiaries were, then reverses course in the attached emails, now claiming that beneficiariesHeritage Policy proceedsbeneficiaries absolutely andthis is Prima Facie evidence that to him designating the Beneficiaries of a large estate asset in the estate plan and should have thus taken reasonable steps to protect those Beneficiaries.
+Petitioner found it strange how Spallina stated over and over again how he was going to work with Theodore and Pamela to get them some money somehow outside of the Estates plans, in direct opposition to the wishes, desires and legal documents he drafted for Simon and Shirley.

+That Petitioner noted the conflicts and other problems to his siblings and urged them to seek counsel to make sure it could not be construed as a conflicted transaction that could be viewed as a fraudulent conveyance, violation of their fiduciary responsibilities and more.
+At this time it is not known if any of the other children have retained counsel for themselves and their children to review the SAMR for potential conflicts and legal validity.
+Yet, according to the exhibited Heritage Policy emails, apparently all of them appeared willing to have signed blindly at that point without counsel, without getting an approval from this Court, solely relying on the counsel of Spallina for all parties that this scheme was legit.

+That the proposed SAMR that was drafted was not done apparently by any law firm willing to affix their firm’s name to the SAMR, the only law firm listed in the document is that of David B. Simon, The Simon Law Firm, 303 E. Wacker Dr., Suite 210, Chicago, IL 60601-5210, for serving process and notices, no other firm markings exist.
+However, the evidence exhibited herein shows Spallina selling the concept to all parties, over and over and involved in creating and negotiating the SAMR with insurance carriers and the children and authoring the SAMR concept and the language of the draft SAMR attached already herein.

+That Petitioner objected to signing any such deal, even when claimed they would get a Court Order, until he could retain counsel that could decide if this were legal, a violation of his fiduciary duties to his children as Trustee of their trusts and if in fact if this SAMR could further be construed as fraud and more.

+That in the Heritage Policy emails already exhibited herein, Spallina, after claiming it was initially an “educated guess” at best of whom the actual beneficiaries were, then reverses course in the attached emails, now suddenly remembering that Simon verbally told him the five children were supposed to be beneficiaries of the Heritage Policy proceeds and so the beneficiaries for the SAMR should absolutely be the children and not the grandchildren.
+However, this is Prima Facie evidence that Spallina failed to take reasonable care to document this verbal statement supposedly made by Simon to him designating the Beneficiaries of a large estate asset in the estate plan and should have thus taken reasonable steps to protect those Beneficiaries.

 That Spallina supposedly created the alleged 2012 Amended Trust by modifying the 2008 trusts of Shirley and Simon just weeks earlier and in both cases appears to have failed to document and secure the proper papers for the Beneficiaries of the IIT and Heritage Policy and failed to maintain the missing IIT, the Heritage Policy and even the parole evidence offered of Simon’s supposed statement and so wholly failed to protect his clients and their Beneficiaries.